 Ash Wednesday | Day of Ashes

 This day is also marked with fasting.
 It is used to celebrate 40 days of fasting (excluding Sundays) as found in the four gospels.
-Usually a cross is formed on believers forehead made from ashes.
-Ash Wednesday is also know as Day of Ashes.
+Usually, a cross is formed on the forehead of believers using ashes.
+Ash Wednesday is also known as Day of Ashes.
 This day follows Fat Tuesday aka Mardi Gras.
 (Shrove Tuesday)

 Usually during Lent people will give up something for the 40 days, known as fasting.
 The Bible never mentions anything about Ash Wednesday, however, it does mention Lent.